expanse-zero/jill-blog/posts/Pretend its a constellation.md

 One last major problem is the fact that most of the constellations are run on the WWW, while some are maintained within our secure network.
 This means that wherever we run our system, some of the constellations will not be connected to us, reducing the ability to get accurate data constantly.

 Instead of being connected to the real constellations therefore, we'll need to **simulate** them instead.
-Meaning based on our partial knowledge of each constellation, we need to guess how the functionalty we described above behaves. ^4f4fab
+Meaning based on our partial knowledge of each constellation, we need to guess how the functionality we described above behaves. ^4f4fab

 We'll run our algorithm against these simulations, and only once in a while will we be able to communicate with the ***real world*** and update our assumptions.